MACRO SETTING OR LENS

 pictures up close on the macro setting, and then forgot to change back to

-the normal setting, and she used up the rest of her camera memory space with
+the normal setting, and she used up a lot of her device's memory space with

 the pictures all out of focus.